 What should you do if you are concerned about a member of staff in school?

 You should report any concerns to the heads of School.
-If the concern is in relation to the Head/s of school, then you must report your concerns to the Safeguarding Lead (Jane Traore) or Chair of Governors (Martin Harding).
+If the concern is in relation to the Head/s of school, then you must report your concerns to the Safeguarding Lead (Jane Traore) or Chair of Governors (Oliver George).
 A written record of your concerns will be made and you will be informed of any actions as a result.

 Everyone at Rolls Crescent has a role to play in ensuring that our school community and our children are safe.
 The staff, our parents and our children should all promote the importance of child safety.
 Ask for help at the earliest opportunity if you have a concern or are worried about your own or any children in our community.
 For information related to parenting support search under Inclusion tab on the website or ask for an appointment in school with our Parent Support Advisor, Sandra Graham